 (v) Rounding of amounts

-All amounts disclosed in the financial statements and notes have been rounded off to the nearest Rupees in Lakh as per the requirement of Schedule III, unless otherwise stated.
+All figures appearing in the financial statements and accompanying notes are rounded off to the nearest Rupee in lakhs, in accordance with the requirements of Schedule III to the Act, unless otherwise stated.

 (b) Use of estimates and judgments